zkorum/.github/profile/README.md

 Privency.org may have data and metadata privacy features, but Privency.tech focuses solely on identity, authentication and authorization,

+### Business Model

+#### off-chain solution: SaaS and consulting

+Like Keycloak, the authentication could be either self-hosted or hosted in the cloud.

+We could provide services to companies looking for help and assurance to self-host their product.

+We could host the authentication server on behalf of customers in our cloud.

+#### on-chain solution: Smart-contract fee

+We could configure a small fee that is sent to our account whenever someone call a smart-contract that we have written.

+The fee could be turned off, but the very existence of this switch could convince investors of the potential income (Uniswap does exactly that).

 ## Privency.org - the e-democracy social network

 Privency.org will be a social network based on Privency.tech - the auth toolbox.
 It is aimed to provide a safe place to discuss everything - an e-agora enhancing e-democracy.